Our Offer To Your Club

 What won’t we fund?

 Items other than sports equipment such as: administration, kit, coaching/staffing, venue hire or operational running costs.

 Please send a copy of your current bank accounts to email@example.com as supporting information for your application.

 windowCriteria For Leeds COVID Club Support Grant's (PDF, 3.61 MB)

 Club Support Grant: Application Form

 If your club would like to strengthen your existing playing membership, develop new activities and teams or even start a new alternative sport within your club, then we can help.
 Our officers have a wealth of experience in identifying funding, setting up and sustaining new sports programmes.
 This includes sports camps, school-club links, formal and informal sessions to a variety of targeted groups.

-If you would like to discuss your ideas with one of our officers, or be entered into the mailing list for our quarterly newsletter please contact:
+If you would like to discuss your ideas with one of our officers, or be entered into the mailing list please contact:

 Capital Funding For Your Facilities

 Our officers can provide advice* to your sports club in developing a successful funding application to help upgrade and maintain your facilities.
 We can advise your club on identifying the correct funding stream, attaining tenure of land, updating constitutions, providing sport development and business plans, as well as how to meet the various criteria required by funders when developing a successful application.